Subsequent applications

 Bulgarian Helsinki Committee Visit Website

-The law provides the opportunity given by the recast Asylum Procedures Directive to consider subsequent applications as inadmissible based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his or her personal situation or country of origin.[1]
+The law provides, in line with the opportunity provided by the recast Asylum Procedures Directive, to consider subsequent applications as inadmissible based on a preliminary examination of whether new elements or findings have arisen or been presented by the applicant relating to their personal situation or country of origin.[1]
 The inadmissibility assessment can be conducted on the sole basis of written submissions without a personal interview.
-The national arrangements, however, do not envisage the related exceptions of this rule as provided in the recast Asylum Procedures Directive.[2]
+The national arrangements, however, do not envisage the related exceptions of this rule as established in the recast Asylum Procedures Directive.[2]

-Within the hypotheses adopted in national legislation, subsequent applications are not examined and the applicants are stripped from the right to remain when the first subsequent application is considered to be submitted merely in order to delay or frustrate the enforcement of a removal decision; or where it concerns another subsequent application, following a final inadmissibility / unfounded decision considering a first subsequent application.
+Within the hypotheses adopted in national legislation, subsequent applications are not examined and the applicants are stripped from the right to remain when it is considered that the first subsequent application was submitted merely in order to delay or frustrate the enforcement of a removal decision; or where it concerns another subsequent application, following a final inadmissibility / unfounded decision considering a first subsequent application.

-In 2022, 87 asylum seekers in total submitted subsequent applications.
-Out of them, 48 (55%) were declared inadmissible and 29 (33%) were granted access to further determination, the rest 23 (26%) subsequent applications were still pending as of 31 December 2022.
+In 2023, 94 asylum seekers in total submitted subsequent applications.
+Out of them, 64 (68%) were declared inadmissible and 30 (32%) were granted access to further determination.
 A breakdown per country of origin is as follows:

 Country of origin Number